 New technologies have made it so much easier to research your family history.
 With sites like Ancestry.com, you can find out not only your family tree, but your genetic lineage as well.
-Here’s a coupon site that’s offering discount codes on Ancestry.com:
+Here’s a an ancestry dna coupon site that’s offering a $69 testing kit sale on Ancestry.com:

 Regardless of your reason, starting your family tree is easy and gratifying, thanks to the popularity of the hobby and research available online and elsewhere.

 What is a Family Tree?